ulfalizer/Kconfiglib/README.md

    interface in Kconfiglib at the moment.
 APIs could be added if needed.

    * There are no good APIs for figuring out what other symbols change in value when the value of some symbol is changed.
+This is needed for "live" updates in the configuration interface.

    * 'menuconfig' sometimes creates menus implicitly by looking at dependencies.
      For example, a list of symbols where all symbols depend on the first symbol